adderscript/adderscript/README.md

 🐸 **Fun Fact**

-> My pet frog, Syntax the green, is the real QA tester for my games! 🐸🎮
+> My pet frog, Syntax the green, is my playtester for all my games! 🐸🎮

 ---